texas-robocamp/texas-robocamp.github.io/tutorials/welcome/welcome.md

 permalink: welcome.html
 ---

 First, welcome to camp!
-If you are seated at your workstation then hopefully:

-* You have already met your partner for the camp.
-* You have completed, or are well on the way to completing the assembly of your Bot'n'Roll One!
+You should be seated at a workstation next to your partner.
+If you have not yet taken the time to introduce yourselves to each other, spend a minute or two to get to know each other.
+You'll be working together all week.

 This week you will go through a mostly self-paced tutorial on how to program your robot.
 Your tutorial will be interspersed with instruction, challenges and activities on the robot, and outside activities like visits to tech companies and lectures from scientists working in robotics.
 We have done everything that we could think of to pack as much fun as possible into this week.